mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "What are you doing with Casra?" asked a maman angrily.

-"Thi's having a seizure.
-I need to stop the bleeding."
+"I need to stop the bleeding."

 He spoke mechanically without moving his head.